It’s officially “the most wonderful time of the year.”

-And when the holiday season hits, Americans start to hit the road, as they venture by plane, land, and even by sea to visit with loved ones and share in the joy of the holiday season.
+Americans are starting to hit the road as they venture by plane, land, and even by sea to visit with loved ones and share in the joy of the holiday season.
 It translates into big dollars spent on airfare, hotels and even rental cars in many cases.
 Any time an individual is booking travel, whether it’s at a busy time of the year or not, they’re often posed a key question when it comes time to enter payment for their order: do you want to purchase travel insurance?

 Travel Insurance: Pros vs. Cons